 Smiling, I nodded as she left.
 When she was gone, Echo grudgingly slung his arm over my shoulder before slipping it around my neck in a playful headlock.

 “I’m going for a shower.
 If I come back and you are gone, I’m hunting you down.
 Got it?”
 He warned, lips brushing against my ear.
 Laughing lightly, I tapped his arm until he let go.

-“I won’t for the mess hall without you, promise.”
+“I won’t leave for the mess hall without you, promise.”
 Echo tapped my head with his knuckles before humming a suspicious toon.
 With hesitance, he left me to have his shower.

 The mess hall was bustling with commotion.
-Some faces now familiar from my misadventure.
+Some faces were now familiar from my misadventure.
 None waved or showed acknowledgement when we passed them.
 I guess it was how it worked here.
 Even though the others had been here roughly six months before me, they still were being treated as nobodies with hated glares and distasteful expressions.
-We were unfamiliar territory shoved into the place they called home but they all respected Tango, either for his rank or they saw him as a hero with an unwanted gift.
+We were unfamiliar territory shoved into the place they called home, but they all respected Tango, either for his rank or they saw him as a hero with an unwanted gift.
 Maybe it was the way we were treated that made them hate us.
 The food we ate was directed to keeping our bodies fit and able to deal with the extreme circumstances we found ourselves in while they had a normal selection of foods anyone on the outside would be able to get a hold of.